 The percentage of people who do not read books has highly increased, especially among teenagers, from 58% in 2020 to 72% in 2021, but also among families with children, from 64% in 2020 to 74% in 2021.
 Teenagers prefer prose or poetry, most likely related to school obligations.
-There is a significant increase in the consumption of science fiction books among single youth segment compared to last year, with this genre of reading at the top of their preferences.
-Whereas in 2020, children's books were by far the favourite among families with children, in 2021 they are at parity with prose.
+There is a significant increase in the consumption of science fiction books among the single youth segment compared to last year, with this reading genre at the top of their preferences.
+Whereas in 2020, children’s books were by far the favourite among families with children, in 2021, they are at parity with prose.

 Weekly out of home activities and favorite sport

 Most Romanians spend at least 3 hours a day outside their home, mainly to go for a walk or visit their friends/acquaintances.
 Single Youthe and teenagers are the categories who spend the most time outside their household, as they have an active lifestyle.
-In general, men are the ones who spend the most time outside their household.
+In general, men are the ones who spend the most time outside their households.

 At the level of the entire urban population, regardless of sex and age, the most popular sports remain football and athletics.
 Men prefer football and cycling, and women opt for other individual sports and athletics.
-For Singe Youth football remains their first choice, while this year we notice that in the preferences of teenage boys, tennis is their first choice.
+For Singe Youth, football remains their first choice, while this year, we notice that in the preferences of teenage boys, tennis is their first choice.
 For young women and teenagers, handball and individual sports are at the forefront of their preferences.